flowersteam/sbmltoodejax/README.md

 # Citing SBMLtoODEjax

-If you use SBMLtoODEjax in your research, please cite the [arXiv paper](https://arxiv.org/abs/2307.08452).
+If you use SBMLtoODEjax in your research, please cite the paper:

 ```
 @inproceedings{etcheverry2023sbmltoodejax,